itsEzz/svelte-axios-plus/README.md

 ## Credits

 `svelte-axios-plus` is heavily inspired by [axios-hooks](https://github.com/simoneb/axios-hooks).
-It's basically an almost complete port of the react `axios-hooks` package for svelte.
+It began as a simple port of the `axios-hooks` package to svelte, but over the time I added some additional features that are not present in the `axios-hooks` package.

 ## License